andersonfpcorrea/trybe-exercicios/fundamentos/bloco-04-introducao-a-javascript-e-logica-de-programacao/dia-1-javascript-primeiros-passos/readme.md

   conditions.
   -- If the input name is invalid, the program must return an error message.
   -- Example: bishop -> diagonals

+- SEVENTH EXERCISE: Create a program that convert a score (given in percentage from 0 to 100) into scores from A to F. Follow these rules:
+  -- Percentage>=90 -> A
+  -- Percentage>=80 -> B
+  -- Percentage>=70 -> C
+  -- Percentage>=60 -> D
+  -- Percentage>=50 -> E
+  -- Percentage <50 -> F
+  -- The program must return an error mensage and close if the input score is less than 0 or -- greater than 100.